aospapp/aosp/system/unwinding/libunwindstack/AndroidVersions.md

   and uses pc relative FDEs, the unwind will be incorrect.
 This tends to truncate unwinds since the unwinder could not find the correct unwind information for a given pc.

+## Android 12 ("S", API level 31)
+* Fix bug where, if a shared library is dlopen'ed from within an apk file, is not readable, and the shared library only produces a single read- executable map for the elf data and executable data, the offset into the apk will not be displayed.
+Previously the line would look like:

+    #01 pc 000000000222675c  GoogleCamera.apk

+  to:

+    #01 pc 000000000222675c  GoogleCamera.apk (offset 0x269f000)

+  If the apk file is readable, or dlopen'ing the shared library creates a read-only map of the elf data, and a read-executable map of the code, the offset will be displayed properly without this fix.